Saturday, March 11th, 2017

 8.2% ABV, 40 IBU

-Three Magnets Brewing Co. honors Olympia’s notable indie music scene with craft beers named after, and brewed by, key players in Olympia’s indie music scene, such as band 764-HERO, prolific graphic artist Art Chantry, YoYo Records, and Diana Arens, former producer of the radio show Free Things Are Cool at KAOS Olympia Community Radio and audio engineer at Dub Narcotic and YoYo Records.
-For today’s beer flight we chose to highlight the former art director at The Rocket, the bible of Seattle’s music scene of the ’80s and ’90s.
-Caramel and earthy notes cut and paste the front and middle of the tongue before a wave on bitterness is stapled to a telephone pole.
+Three Magnets Brewing Co. honors Olympia’s notable indie music scene with craft beers named after and brewed by key players in Olympia’s indie music scene, such as band 764-HERO, prolific graphic artist Art Chantry, YoYo Records, and Diana Arens, former producer of the radio show Free Things Are Cool at KAOS Olympia Community Radio and audio engineer at Dub Narcotic and YoYo Records.
+For today’s beer flight, we chose to highlight the former art director at The Rocket, the bible of Seattle’s music scene from the ’80s and ’90s.
+Caramel and earthy notes are cut and pasted to the front and middle of the tongue before a wave of bitterness is stapled to a telephone pole.

 Save